Les Paul Day

 Click here to Support Jazz on the Tube

-As a teenager, Paul played country guitar and harmonica, and invented his first electric guitar.
+As a teenager, Paul played country guitar and harmonica and invented his first electric guitar.

 After moving to New York City in 1938, Paul invented a solid-body guitar he called “the log.”
-Gibson Les Paul Guitar was modeled after this invention.
+The Gibson Les Paul Guitar was modeled after this invention.

-In the late 1940’s, Paul helped to invent multi-track recording, which allowed musicians to create sounds they never had been able to before.
+In the late 1940s, Paul helped to invent multi-track recording, which allowed musicians to create sounds they had never been able to before.

-Here’s a video of Paul playing with his wife Mary Ford and his multi-track recording machine.
+Here’s a video of Paul playing with his wife, Mary Ford, and his multi-track recording machine.